COUNSELLOR, THERAPIST and CLINICAL SUPERVISOR

 Supervisor for general practice and NHS IAPT Clinical Casework (2013-17).

-I have been working as a professional counsellor for over 23 years.
+I have been working as a professional counsellor and therapist for over 25 years.
 During this time I have been working in a busy Counselling Service in Faversham, and in my own Private Practice.
 Currently, I am working for ICS Digital Therapies and CBT Clinics.
 Most of my time is spent seeing individual clients on a weekly basis, either face-to-face, by Skype or Telephone counselling.
-However, more frequently now I am working with couples and offer supervision to other therapists.
+However, more frequently now I am working with couples, students in counsellor training.